Lex Luthor: Pre-Crisis continuity

 In pre-Crisis continuity, Luthor is shown as having few personal attachments.
 Shamed by his crimes, his parents Jules and Arlene disown him, move away, cut off all ties to Smallville, and change their name to the anagram "Thorul".
 Jules and Arlene take their younger child Lena with them, who is only a toddler at the time and later does not remember her real last name.
 Lena Thorul is told her older brother died in a mountain climbing accident.
 Not long after their departure from Smallville, Jules and Arlene die in a car accident, leaving Lena to grow up alone.
 Like her brother, she attends Regis High School and then later becomes a librarian.
 Lena meets Lois Lane, who plans to mention the young woman in a story but is then warned not to by Lex Luthor.
 Superman and Lois discover the truth but agree to Lex's request that Lena not learn about their connection.
 Later on, Lena moves to Midvale and befriends Superman's cousin Supergirl, who also winds up helping to make sure Lena does not learn the truth about her brother.

 Exposure to one of Luthor's inventions later grants Lena ESP, making her an empath.
-Lena Thorul marries FBI agent Jeff Colby (who had once arrested Lex) and they have a son, Val Colby.
-Jeff Colby dies some time later.
+Lena Thorul marries FBI agent Jeff Colby (who had once arrested Luthor) and they have a son, Val Colby.
+Colby dies some time later.
 After Lena has brain surgery, the decision is made to reveal the truth about Luthor to her.
 Luthor then discovers he was an unwitting party to a conspiracy against Lena masterminded by his own cellmate "Sam", who wanted revenge against Colby.
 Deeply remorseful about this, he apologizes to Lena and the two attempt to make amends with each other.

-The pre-Crisis Luthor also has a niece named Nasthalthia Luthor, the child of an older unnamed sister of Lex's who had run away and eloped in Europe when she was a teenager.
+The pre-Crisis Luthor also has a niece named Nasthalthia Luthor, the child of an older unnamed sister of Luthor who had run away and eloped in Europe when she was a teenager.
 Nasthalthia is an occasional thorn in Supergirl's side, at one point forming a gang called Nasty's Nasties.
-Nasthalthia is removed from canon following the reboot of Crisis on Infinite Earths.
+Nasthalthia was removed from canon following the reboot of Crisis on Infinite Earths.

 Lex Luthor himself later marries Ardora of the planet Lexor and, in Action Comics #544 (June 1983), learns he has an infant son by Ardora, Lex Luthor Jr..
 Almost two months later, Luthor accidentally causes the destruction of Lexor, and Ardora and Lex Jr. die as a direct result.